joyrider3774/Playnite_html_exporter/README.md

 ## Release / Help Video
 [![Playnite html exporter V1.0](http://img.youtube.com/vi/KR2R6ZWxbgM/0.jpg)](https://youtu.be/KR2R6ZWxbgM "Playnite html exporter V1.0")

+## Export Speed
+The very first time when you export with images enabled it will take a longer time than the second time you will export.
+The very first time it has copy all images while the next times it only has to copy new images.
+Also generating the very first page takes longer than all other pages as the very first page also generates all detail pages of games.
+Also having playnite installed on a SSD and exporting to an SSD folder will be a lot faster than having playnite installed on platter disk or even worse an SMR platter disk.

+Here are some statistics from my pc where i have about 2250 games in my library all containing images for every game when exporting with the default grid template and copying images:
+* 1st export on (non SMR) platter disk: 3 minutes 9 seconds
+* 2nd export on (non SMR) platter disk: 1 minute 15 seconds
+* 1st export on ssd disk: 50 seconds
+* 2nd export on ssd disk: 23 seconds

+## Export Size
+Export size highly depends on library size (nr of games), and when exporting images, images resolutions and the amount of games having all images (icons, cover, background).
+In my playnite all game images are optimzed according to playnite (not one games shows the optimazation warning for images).
+Here are the sizes for my current real export for about 2250 games:
+* Grid + Images: 2,14 GB
+* List + Images: 2,17 GB
+* List Text only (no images): 113 MB

 ## Templates
 I have provided 3 templates myself a GRID based view, a LIST View and a TEXT Only version.
 In theory you can create your own templates but to describe this i need to provide a lot of documentation on how todo this and i will first see if there is any need for this.